nehalist/Haven/README.md

 ## Customization

 > **Important**: Every change within the the `assets` directory requires you to [rebuild](#building) the theme.

+Keep in mind that customization is only available if you do have access to the source files, meaning that you need to clone the repository instead of just downloading the released theme.

 ### General theme options